My Husband's Other Wife

 My Husband's Other Wife is a 1920 American silent drama film directed by J. Stuart Blackton and starring Sylvia Breamer, Robert Gordon and May McAvoy.
 There are no known archival holdings of the film, so it is presumably a lost film.

+Plot

+A woman who was a popular star in a threatre divorces her husband.
+After the divorce she decides she wants her husband back, even though he now has another wife.